Cold weather chills new US home sales; current account deficit soars in 2020

 "Rising mortgage rates will likely soften homebuyer demand modestly, while homebuilder constraints, including the ongoing high prices of lumber and other materials, will likely dampen the supply of new homes," said Doug Duncan, chief economist at Fannie Mae in Washington.
 "However, underlying demand remains strong.
 The extremely tight supply of existing homes for sale may encourage more homebuyers to turn to new home purchases."

-Separately on Tuesday, the Commerce Department said the current account deficit, which measures the flow of goods, services and investments into and out of the country, surged 34.8per cent to a 12-year high of US$647.2 billion in 2020 as the pandemic severely disrupted exports.
-(Graphic: Current account, https://graphics.reuters.com/USA-STOCKS/gjnpwoboepw/currentaccount.png)
+Separately on Tuesday, the Commerce Department said the current account deficit, which measures the flow of goods, services and investments into and out of the country, surged 34.8 per cent to a 12-year high of US$647.2 billion in 2020 as the pandemic severely disrupted exports.